scalyr/scalyr-agent-2/docs/monitors/graphite_monitor.md

 By default, the plugin will listen for connecions on both of the standard Graphite TCP ports (2003 for the "plain text" protocol, and 2004 for "pickle" protocol).
 For security, it will only accept connections from localhost (i.e. from processes running on the same server).
 Set the configuration option ``only_accept_local`` to false to allow connections from other servers.
-You can also specify custom ports; see the next section.
+You can also specify custom ports; see Configuration Reference.

 ## Viewing Data